bildlich/materialette/README.md

 1. Download the latest build from the [releases](https://github.com/bildlich/materialette/releases) section.
 2. Unzip the file.
 3. Move the ms-colors.app file to the `/Applications` directory
+4. Right-click and choose "Open" (double-click may not work because macOS finds Non-App-Store-apps suspicious')

 ## Develop
 * Install dependencies: `$ npm install`